pivotal/docs-tap/install-tanzu-cli.md

     kubectl create namespace kapp-controller
     ```

-   Create a configuration secret using the registry's `ca.crt` stored on local disk:
+   Create a configuration secret by using the registry's `ca.crt` stored on local disk:

     ```
     kubectl create secret generic kapp-controller-config \